Positive self-similar Markov processes obtained by resurrection: Resurrected process

 \subsection{Recurrent extension}

 Recall that the origin is a trap for $\overline{X}$.
-In case when $\E [\overline{\xi}_1]< 0$, $\overline{X}$ is continuously absorbed at zero at finite time.
-Hence, one can ask if there exists a positive self-similar recurrent extension of $\overline{X}$.
-The general result is given in \cite[Theorem 1]{Fit06} and \cite[Theorems 1 and 2]{Riv07}: There exists a unique positive self-similar recurrent extension of $\overline{X}$ which leaves 0 continuously if and only if there exists $\kappa \in(0,\alpha)$ such that
+If $\overline{X}$ is absorbed in 0 at finite time, one can ask if there exists a positive self-similar recurrent extension of $\overline{X}$.
+The general result is given in \cite[Theorem 1]{Fit06} and \cite[Theorems 1 and 2]{Riv07}: (i) There exists a unique positive self-similar recurrent extension of $\overline{X}$ which leaves 0 continuously if and only if there exists $\kappa \in(0,\alpha)$ such that